 We are aware that a number of new competitors have wandered once again into the niche and are competing for our business.
 We have seen this so many times in our 121 year history.
-Once they gain an understanding of what is involved and the losses that you experience in wood-related businesses, they will be doing what every other competitor that has wandered in over the years has done -- head for the exits.
+Once they gain an understanding of what is involved and the severity of losses that occur in wood-related businesses, they will be doing what every other competitor that has wandered in over the years has done -- head for the exits.

 So, we are off to a strong start and are hopeful for a good year.
-I wish you and your organizations much success and hope that your first quarter has put you on the right path for a successful result for 2016.
 If you need to chat, I am only a phone call or email away (215-825-9246 or jsmith@plmilm.com).